 She received a Bachelor of Arts in Sociology with honors from Wake Forest University and her juris doctor degree from American University Washington College of Law.
-She speaks Spanish and has a broad base of immigration experience working in various settings, including Catholic Charities DC, Ayuda, Mil Mujeres, the International Human Rights Law Clinic at American University, and Immigrants First PLLC.
+Alexandra is half-Colombian, speaks Spanish and has a broad base of immigration experience working in various settings, including Catholic Charities DC, Ayuda, Mil Mujeres, the International Human Rights Law Clinic at American University, and Immigrants First PLLC.

 - Washington, D.C.

 - U.S. District Court for the District of Columbia

 - Flores v.
 Garland, 3 F.4th 615 (4th Cir.
 2021) - En banc decision finding that when considering the persecution and unable and unwilling prongs of the asylum analysis, the adjudicator must take into consideration the applicant's age at the time of the events if they were a minor and judge those standards from the perspective of child.
 A monumental decision that will directly affect and benefit many asylum seekers who suffered harm as a child.